Inchcolm bound on Maid of the Forth

-Directly before the lurgy struck and we headed to NYC on holiday we were able to enjoy a mini Scottish adventure.
-On a sunny, Wednesday morning in early June myself, Mr G, The Teen and the Wee White Dug boarded the dog friendly Maid of the Forth in the shadow of the iconic Forth Bridge for a cruise on the Firth of Forth.
+One sunny morning in June Mr G, The Teen, The Wee White Dug and yours truly boarded the dog friendly Maid of the Forth in the shadow of the iconic Forth Bridge for a sightseeing Boat trip on the Firth of Forth.
 We were off to visit Inchcolm Island – yippee.

 We sat on the outside deck of the boat to enjoy the view and sea air.
 The wee dug was in his element, peering overboard and enjoying the smells of the sea.